On the Existence of Steady-State Solutions to the Equations Governing Fluid Flow in Networks: Introduction

-We use \emph{topological degree theory} and \emph{homotopy invariance} \cite{orteganonlinbook,benevieri2023intro} to assert existence of a solution by starting with a linear system (where the degree computation is trivial) which can be continuously transformed to obtain the non-linear system of interest.
-There are subtle but crucial differences from \emph{homotopic continuation} methods \cite{Watson1989May,Watson2001,allgower2003introduction} which are constructive and postulate a trajectory connecting the solution of a known problem to the solution of the non-linear system of interest.
-Homotopic continuation is mainly used as a numerical algorithm \cite{Lima-Silva2023Jul,Pandey2020Nov}, but theoretical assertions require that the system satisfy very stringent hypotheses that are verifiable only in rare cases \cite{Chiang2017Feb} where the system has some special structure.
-In contrast, assertions of existence following degree theory and homotopy invariance as used here, require weaker assumptions (such as allowing the Jacobian to be singular at a solution).
+We use \emph{topological degree theory} and \emph{homotopy invariance} \cite{orteganonlinbook,benevieri2023intro} to assert existence of a solution by starting with a linear system (where the degree computation is trivial) that can be continuously transformed to obtain the \review{nonlinear} system of interest.
+There are subtle but crucial differences from \emph{homotopic continuation} methods \cite{Watson1989May,allgower2003introduction} which are constructive and postulate a trajectory connecting the solution of a known problem to the solution of the \review{nonlinear} system of interest.
+Homotopic continuation is mainly used as a numerical algorithm \cite{Lima-Silva2023Jul} and requires that the system satisfy very stringent hypotheses that are verifiable only in rare cases \cite{Chiang2017Feb} where the system has some special structure.
+In contrast, assertions of existence following degree theory and homotopy invariance as used here require weaker assumptions that even allow the Jacobian to be singular at a solution.

+The article is structured as follows: \review{We state and summarize the mathematical propositions and assertions required in Section~\ref{sec:background}.
+After setting up the notation and recapitulating the governing equations in Section~\ref{sec:prelims}, we prove the main result in Section~\ref{sec:results} and conclude with Section~\ref{sec:conclusion}.}